method-inc/express-layers/readme.md

 In order to keep the components decoupled, each component is responsible for registering its own routes, controller actions, views, models, etc.

 Using express-layers allows us to, for example, group all of the static middleware for different components into the same layer.
-Otherwise, routes for one component might intercept public files for another.
+Otherwise, routes for one component might intercept public files for another, since components are loaded one after another.